ocaml-community/utop/README.md

 Common error
 ------------

-If you get this error when running utop in a terminal or in emacs this means that the environment variable `CAML_LD_LIBRARY_PATH` is not set
+If you get this error when running utop in a terminal or in Emacs this means that the environment variable `CAML_LD_LIBRARY_PATH` is not set
 correctly: